jackrgm/jackrgm/README.md

 I have a BSc undergraduate degree in 'Robotics and AI' (which includes a standard computer science background) and a MSc postgraduate degree in 'Advanced Computer Science'.

-I have some industry experience working as a software engineer in the defence sector, working in a research & development context and having delivered high-quality code which complies to safety standards and strict specifications.
-My industry experience also involves following agile development (specifically Scrum), completing stories and helping my team achieve its goals planned in timeboxed interations.
+I have some industry experience working as a software engineer in the defence sector, working in a research & development context and having delivered high-quality code; developing applications which comply with critical safety standards and meets strict military specifications.
+My industry experience also involves following agile development such as Scrum and SAFe, completing stories and helping my team achieve its goals planned in timeboxed iterations.

 ## Skills